-• Result 1.1 Multipurpose Cash Assistance (MCA): PRS are able to meet their basic humanitarian needs during the time of their displacement.
+■ Result 1.1 Multipurpose Cash Assistance (MCA): PRS are able to meet their basic humanitarian needs during the time of their displacement and jointly with vulnerable PRL, they are supported to mitigate against the economic impact of the COVID-19 crisis.

 The multipurpose cash grant, based on specific selection criteria depending on vulnerability aspects, is designed to cover a range of basic needs, including shelter and other non-food items, whilst providing beneficiaries with more choice in determining how to meet these needs.
-Under R1.1, the most vulnerable PRS families living in Lebanon are provided with MCA during the implementation period.
+Under R1.1, the most vulnerable PRS families living in Lebanon are provided with MCA during the implementation period and jointly with vulnerable PRL families, receive reinforced cash assistance payments to face the impact of COVID-19 crisis. .

-In addition to the cash distribution, and in line with evaluation carried out, the Action will also seek that cash assistance beneficiaries are linked to livelihoods opportunities, through the existing UNRWA Employment Centres and other initiatives, including cash-for-work.
+In addition to the cash distribution, and in line with the evaluation carried out, the Action will also seek that cash assistance beneficiaries are linked to livelihoods opportunities, through the existing UNRWA Employment Centres and other initiatives, including cash-for-work.